Gertrude Stein's Early Years

-With little formal education, Gertrude Stein was admitted as a special student to the Harvard Annex in 1893 (it was renamed Vassar College the next year), while her brother Leo attended Harvard.
+With little formal education, Gertrude Stein was admitted as a special student to the Harvard Annex in 1893 (it was renamed Radcliffe College the next year), while her brother Leo attended Harvard.
 She studied psychology with William James, and graduated magna cum laude in 1898.

 Gertrude Stein studied medicine at Johns Hopkins for four years, leaving with no degree after having difficulty with her last year of courses.
 Her leaving may have been connected with a failed romance with May Bookstaver, about which Gertrude later wrote.
 Or it may have been that her brother Leo had already left for Europe.

 In 1903, Gertrude Stein moved to Paris to live with her brother, Leo Stein.
 They began to collect art, as Leo intended to be an art critic.
 Their home at 27, rue de Fleurus, became home to their Saturday salons.
 A circle of artists gathered around them, including such notables as Picasso, Matisse, and Gris, whom Leo and Gertrude Stein helped bring to public attention.
 Picasso even painted a portrait of Gertrude Stein.

 In 1907, Gertrude Stein met Alice B. Toklas, another wealthy Jewish Californian, who became her secretary, amanuensis, and lifelong companion.
 Stein called the relationship a marriage, and love notes made public in the 1970s reveal more about their intimate lives than they discussed publicly during Stein's lifetime.
 Stein's pet names for Toklas included "Baby Precious" and "Mama Woojums," and Toklas' for Stein included "Mr. Cuddle-Wuddle" and "Baby Woojums."

 By 1913, Gertrude Stein had become separated from her brother, Leo Stein, and in 1914 they divided the art that they'd collected together.